MisterJulsen/MinecraftCommunityServer/rules.md

 - ### Griefing and theft
   Changing or looting someone else's property or items is not permitted.
 - ### No cheating or exploits
   Do not use modifications, hacks or exploits that give you or other players an unfair advantage.
-Violation will be punished immediately with a permanent ban!
+Violation will be punished.
+If unsure, please ask.
 - ### Communication
   Follow the server management's instructions and use the chat respectfully.
 Spam and excessive cursing and advertising are prohibited.
-Texts in public areas should preferably be written in English or combined with an English translation. (e.g. Hauptbahnhof _(Main Train Station)_)
+Use English as the main language.
 - ### Report rule violations
   You can help ensure that the server remains a peaceful place for everyone!
 Please report any violations you notice or if you personally don't like something.
 We can then try to resolve the dispute or intervene appropriately.
 - ### Groups, guilds, nations